havemaps/hmwt-documentation/README.md

 ```
   ![Image is a screenshot showing where to paste the customized popup code in line 23 after the closed curly bracket](images/popupCode.png "Paste the customized popup code")

-8. (Optional) Delete the custom marker code to use the default Leaflet marker.
-Use command + F to find `marker`.
+8. (Optional) Use command + F to find `marker`.

   ![Image is a screenshot showing where to find the point markers](images/marker.png "Change the markers")

-10. Change `L.circleMarker` to `L.marker` to use the default Leaflet balloon markers instead of the one exported from QGIS.
+9. (Optional) Change `L.circleMarker` to `L.marker` to use the default Leaflet balloon markers instead of the one exported from QGIS.
 No need to delete any of the function `style_oslo_1_0`, Leaflet will now ignore it.

-9. (Optional steps 10-13) Change the basemap to the Google Earth and Streets hybrid basemap.
+10. (Optional steps 10-15) Change the basemap to the Google Earth and Streets hybrid basemap.

-9. Use command + F to find `var layer_OSMStandard_0`.
+11. Use command + F to find `var layer_OSMStandard_0`.
+This text may vary if you used a different basemap from the start.

-10. Delete the lines of code that are as follows:
+12. Delete the lines of code that are as follows:

 ```    js
 var layer_OSMStandard_0 = L.tileLayer('http://tile.openstreetmap.org/{z}/{x}/{y}.png', {